 A good Unified API should normalize data, but also have built in features that allow you to customize wherever needed.
 Here are some examples at Merge that we’ve built into our API:

-Supplemental Data (Passthrough): Sometimes it’s helpful to be able to make requests directly to the system you’re integrating with.
+- Supplemental Data (Passthrough): Sometimes it’s helpful to be able to make requests directly to the system you’re integrating with.
 With Supplemental Data, you still get the benefits of Merge’s normalized authentication & pagination, but more flexibility by directly interacting with the system you’re integrating with.

-A good unified can be a useful layer of abstraction on top of the platforms it integrates with — but it also shouldn’t be a black box.
+A good Unified API can be a useful layer of abstraction on top of the platforms it integrates with — but it also shouldn’t be a black box.
 If there are situations where developers need to debug data that’s being returned from the system, having visibility can be extremely powerful to resolve these issues.

 Merge’s product and design goals align to balance simplicity with transparency in all aspects - especially when it comes to debugging the integrations our customers are adding.
 Through features that we’ve built like Outbound logs & Remote Data, both of which show you direct requests & responses we make and receive from the APIs we’re integrating with, we aim to enable transparency where it’s helpful.